chas-academy/u10-business-idea-klippklipp-g3/README.md

 - Indentation: 2 tabs / 4 spaces

 Additionally, we want to follow popular/common practices and conventions.
-Sources to those highlighted below are [PHP_FIG - PSR-1](https://www.php-fig.org/psr/psr-1/) and [Laravel Best Practices (Repo)](https://github.com/alexeymezenin/laravel-best-practices#follow-laravel-naming-conventions).
+Sources to those highlighted below are...
+TBA

 ### Casing